-Finding the right services
+Finding the right services and supports

 Senior Linkage Line®

 The Senior LinkAge Line® is Minnesota’s one stop shop for seniors, connecting individuals throughout Minnesota with local services.
 Senior LinkAge Line information specialists help older adults:

 - Evaluate complex living situations to determine the help each individual needs

 - Connect older adults and their caregivers to resources for housing, transportation, chore help, legal services, caregiver support and more

 - Answer Medicare and insurance questions and help persons of all ages access the prescriptions they need

 - Follow up to ensure needs are met

 The Senior Linkage Line can be reached at 1-800-333-2433.